-Journal of Basic and Clinical Pharmacy, a publication of Global Scientific Research Forum, is a peer-reviewed online journal with Quarterly print on demand compilation of issues published.
+Journal of Basic and Clinical Pharmacy, is a peer-reviewed online journal with Quarterly print on demand compilation of issues published.
 The journal’s full text is available online at http://www.jbclinpharm.org.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.

 30 days - Submission to first editorial decision (including peer-review)